BREED DESCRIPTION & INFORMATION

 Additional Information

-- Is the Australian Shepherd Right for you?
-From the ASCA
+• Is an Aussie Right for you? — From the ASCA